silverwind/fetch-enhanced/README.md

 ### fetchEnhhanced.TimeoutError

-Error class that can be used for `instanceof` checks.
-E.g. `err instanceOf fetchEnhanced.TimeoutError`.
+Error class that can be used for `err instanceOf TimeoutError`.

 © [silverwind](https://github.com/silverwind), distributed under BSD licence